-Women bear almost all responsibility for meeting basic needs of the family, yet are systematically denied the resources, information and freedom of action they need to fulfill this responsibility.
+Women bear almost all responsibility for meeting the basic needs of the family, yet are systematically denied the resources, information and freedom of action they need to fulfil this responsibility.

 The vast majority of the world’s poor are women.
-Two-thirds of the world’s illiterate population are female.
-Of the millions of school age children not in school, the majority are girls.
+Two-thirds of the world’s illiterate population is female.
+Of the millions of school-age children not in school, the majority are girls.
 And today, HIV/AIDS is rapidly becoming a woman’s disease.
 Women comprise nearly 60 percent of all people living with HIV/AIDS in Sub-Saharan Africa.

 Around the world, millions of people eat two or three times a day, but a significant percentage of women eat only once.
 Many women deny themselves even that one meal to ensure that their children are fed.
 These women are already suffering the effects of even more severe malnutrition, which inevitably will be their children’s fate as well.